cheplengin-dan/game-store/README.md

 ## Installation
 Clone the repository to your local machine.
-Install the required dependencies by running 'npm install' in the root directory.
+Install the required dependencies by running 'npm install && npm i react-router-dom' in the root directory.

 ## Usage
 Start the app by running 'npm start' in the root directory.